ZDF-Magazin

-ZDF-Magazin was a West German television news magazine, which ran on ZDF from 1969 to 1988.
+ZDF-Magazin is a West German television news magazine which ran on ZDF from 1969 to 1988.
 It was presented by Gerhard Löwenthal.
 It focused on communist-ruled Eastern Europe and was particularly known for reporting on human rights abuses there.
 The magazine was known for its conservative and anti-socialist views which led to several controversial reactions from viewers and politicians.
 Löwenthal criticized communists, East Germany, leftist student movement (″red psychoterrorists″), social democrats' Ostpolitik ("communist agents"), the so-called peace movement ("Moscow's partisans") and West German writers such as Heinrich Böll ("sympathizers of leftist fascism").